 - .
+Use your gingerbread pieces to construct a house shape. - .
 Fix the house together using icing sugar. - .
 Leave overnight to harden. - .
 Test for strength by rolling a marble at the house.

 How else could you test your house?

 - · What other sticky substances could you test?

 - .
 Try making the icing sugar thicker.

 - . can you pick your house up?